 Redwood National and State Parks is located in northernmost coastal California—about 325 miles north of San Francisco, Calif.
 Roughly 50 miles long, the parklands stretch from near the Oregon border in the north to the Redwood Creek watershed southeast of Orick, Calif.
 Five information centers are located along this north-south corrdior.
 Park Headquarters is located in Crescent City, Calif.
 (95531) at 1111 Second Street.

-Redwood National and State Parks is generally oriented along the north-south U.S. 101 highway corridor between Crescent City and Orick, Calif (~40 miles).
+By Automobile Redwood National and State Parks is generally oriented along the north-south U.S. 101 highway corridor between Crescent City and Orick, Calif (~40 miles).
 Numerous other roads and highways (including scenic drives) provide access to areas throughout the parks.
 Please note that there are no formal entrance stations along the access routes listed below-it is entirely possible to drive completely through the parks without realizing you have been in or close to some of the world's most magnificant forests and tallest trees!

 From Central Oregon (Grants Pass, Ore./Interstate 5 corridor)